sandstorm/Sandstorm.E2ETestTools/README.md

         // !!!
 You need to add the Site Package Key here, so that we are able to load the Fusion code properly.
         $this->setupFusionRendering('Site.Package.Key.Here');

+        // !!!
+Important for usage with Neos: you need to publish resources that are created from fixtures
+        $this->PersistentResourceTrait_registerResourcePersistedHook(function () {
+            // publish resources post persist hook for PersistentResources created by fixtures
+            // execute a: './flow resource:publish'
+        });
     }

     /**